 3.4.2.
 Editors should recuse themselves (i.e., should ask a co-editor, associate editor, or another member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.

 An editor presented with convincing evidence that the substance or conclusions of a published paper are erroneous should coordinate with the publisher to promote the prompt publication of a correction, retraction, expression of concern, or other note, as may be relevant.

 3.6.
 Involvement and cooperation in investigations

-An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper, in conjunction with the publisher.
-Such measures will generally include contacting the author of the manuscript or paper and giving due consideration to the respective complaint or claims made but may also include further communications to the relevant institutions and research bodies.
+In conjunction with the publisher, an editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
+Such measures will generally include contacting the author of the manuscript or paper and giving due consideration to the individual complaint or claims made, including further communications to the relevant institutions and research bodies.

 4. Duties of Reviewers

 Peer review assists the editor in making editorial decisions, and the editorial communications with the author may also assist the author in improving the paper.
 Peer review is an essential component of formal scholarly communication and lies at the heart of the scientific method.
 In addition to the specific ethics-related duties described below, reviewers are generally asked to treat authors and their work as they would like to be treated themselves and observe good reviewing etiquette.

 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the journal editor and excuse himself from the review process.